edomt/edomt.github.io/_posts/2021-9-10-skills-research-data-analysis.md

 ### Core skill

-[Data wrangling](https://en.wikipedia.org/wiki/Data_wrangling) is the fundamental thing that our data team does at OWID.
-It is thus the most essential skill to master if you're considering joining us.
-You will need to be fluent in the use of [pandas](https://www.datacamp.com/courses/data-manipulation-with-pandas), or a similar package in R ([dplyr](https://www.datacamp.com/courses/data-manipulation-with-dplyr), [data.table](https://www.datacamp.com/courses/data-manipulation-with-datatable-in-r)).
-But our entire data pipeline relies on Python, so we have a very strong preference for analysts who use this language.
+[Data wrangling](https://en.wikipedia.org/wiki/Data_wrangling) is our data team's fundamental work at OWID.
+It is thus an essential skill to master if you're considering joining us.
+You will need to be fluent in the use of [pandas](https://www.datacamp.com/courses/data-manipulation-with-pandas) or a similar package in R ([dplyr](https://www.datacamp.com/courses/data-manipulation-with-dplyr), [data.table](https://www.datacamp.com/courses/data-manipulation-with-datatable-in-r)).
+But our entire data pipeline relies on Python, so we strongly prefer data scientists who use this language.

-The fact that this is our core skill should not only make it clear what we do, but also what we _don't_ do.
-To solve most of the world’s largest problems, our team believes that machine learning isn't the most urgent next step.
+The fact that this is our core skill should make it clear what we do, but also what we _don't_ do.
+To solve most of the world's largest problems, our team believes that machine learning isn't the most urgent next step.
 We work with datasets that are small by industry standards.
 And our tech stack is not at the cutting edge of data science and cloud services.
 Instead, we want to provide the world with the cleanest, most-reliable, best-documented datasets on crucial problems.

 ### Other necessary skills

-It’s not only the technical skills for data wrangling that are essential.
-Research-oriented data analysis implies an ability to use data to understand the world, and to help others do the same.
-The "expert data wrangler" presented above would thus also need:
+It's not only the technical skills for data wrangling that are essential.
+Research-oriented data analysis implies using data to understand the world and help others do the same.
+The "expert data wrangler" presented above would thus also need the following:

 - good "data judgement" (attention to detail, thoughtful tradeoffs between data quantity and quality, careful and systematic thinking in situations where there is no perfect solution);
 - very good knowledge of [data visualization principles and good practices](https://journalismcourses.org/course/datavizforstorytelling/);